 Releasing the goods from the warehouse is mainly done with electronic declarations.

-Which declaration can I use to deposit goods in a temporary storage facility?
+Which declaration should I use to deposit goods in a temporary storage facility?

 You cannot release goods from the warehouse without permission from Customs.
 You need a verification by Customs for your warehouse records, endorsing that the goods have been cleared through Customs.
-The verification can be a PDF produced in the customs system or a document stamped by Customs and which the retriever of the goods presents when picking up the goods from the warehouse.
+The verification may be in electronic or paper form.
+The verification can, for example, be a PDF generated by the Customs system or a document stamped by Customs, which the person who collects the goods presents when picking up the goods from the warehouse.
+It can also be an electronic release notification, which Customs sends to the warehouse keeper.
+The warehouse keeper may require PDF documents to be used in releasing goods in addition to the release notification.
 In some situations, the identification number (e.g. the MRN) provided by Customs is sufficient.

 Based on the data in the verification, one must be able to connect the goods released from the warehouse to the consignment and the goods that arrived to your warehouse.